C2SM/git-course/advanced/slides/slides.md

 - `git check-ignore -v <file>` tells you **which line** ignored a file

 <!--
-- Frame: ignoring build artefacts and editor files keeps diffs and `git status` readable for collaborators
+- Frame: ignoring build artifacts and editor files keeps diffs and `git status` readable for collaborators
 - Walk the example: the trailing slash on `build/` restricts the pattern to directories; `!` re-includes one file
 - `check-ignore -v` pinpoints the exact rule and line responsible - faster than guessing
 - Beyond the slide: github.com/github/gitignore offers per-language templates; `core.excludesFile` is the right place for personal editor settings